-IOG has partnered with the Blockchain Advocacy Coalition (BAC).
-The BAC has experts from the blockchain industry, legislative, and legal worlds.
+Everyone knows that regulation is coming, but not many are talking about it.
+Now is the time to be heard in the early stages of this process.
+IOG has joined as a member with the Blockchain Advocacy Coalition (BAC) and their experts from the blockchain industry, legislative, and legal worlds.
 The BAC focuses on California and has friendly relationships with influential members in the appropriate areas of advancing emerging technologies.

 The best thing we can do as a community is to rally for our cause.
 Advocacy is the only way for our voice to get heard in the sea of cynics, critics, and, most importantly, regulators.
 In the past, writing letters to local representatives was the way to be heard.
 However, email, social media, and phone calls have taken center stage as the best way to communicate with our representatives.